Home

 Top of page Staff

 Earth Education International is a relatively small, personalized organization.
-It is administered primarily by Dr. Miguel Karian with the assistance of other professionals and office staff as needed.
+It is administered primarily by the Director with assistance from other professionals and office staff as needed.
 Our work is also supported by a network of organizations that provide logistical support at both the international and local levels.
 Principal staff include the following:

 Dr. Miguel Karian